jonasoesch/p9/5-implementation.md

 6. Objects of transition charts [characters, axes, annotations] implement their own interpolation methods and use them for rendering interpolated states.
 7. The `draw`-methods generate the necessary SVG-code and append it to an SVG that will finally be displayed in the HTML element for the chart.

-Our implementation of the described programm generator and rendering process is referenced in appendix \ref{appendix-implementation}
+Our implementation of the described program generator and rendering process is referenced in appendix \ref{appendix-implementation}

 ## Interpolation

-This section contains a few remarks on how the interpolation described above is being handeled in our implementation.
+This section contains a few remarks on how the interpolation described above is being handled in our implementation.
 While previous work has usually interpolated between visualization parameters [@Heer-10:declarativelanguage; @Satyanarayan-14:authoringnarrative], our system interpolates between SVG-shapes.
 Thanks to this, our system can generate animated transitions between two completely different chart types.
 The only condition is that a character needs to be represented by a single, closed SVG shape.
 Other systems only permit transitions "within" the same chart.

 One problem when interpolating directly between SVG-shapes is that they need to have a one-to-one correspondence between their anchor points.
 If this is not the case, there needs to be some method to add points to the simpler shape.
 For this, we have used an algorithm that duplicates points of the simpler shape that are closest to the matching points in the complex shape [@Beshai-16:improvingd3].
 This has produced visually good results in all our cases.
 But it had the downside of making the calculation of interpolated states slower.